FredHutch/tfcb_2022/lectures/lecture03/README.md

 The materials for this class are included with [Lecture 2](../lecture02).

-For this lecture, we will divide ourselves into groups of 3 and work through the exercicses in [Lecture 2](../lecture02).
+For this lecture, we will divide ourselves into groups of 3 and work through the exercises in [Lecture 2](../lecture02).
 Please join the breakout room that you are assigned to below.
 If you need help from an instructor, please ask in the #lectures-homework channel in Slack.

 ### Breakout Room 1
 - Amin Addetia